michhar/michhar.github.io/_notshown/2017-06-18-my-new-static-site-generator-hobby.md

 Creator's Profile:  [https://github.com/nielsenramon](https://github.com/nielsenramon)

-Chalk is my favorite for blogging.
+Chalk is my favorite Jekyll theme for blogging.
 It's simple and clean in its look.
 However, Chalk doesn't support the standard way of working with Jekyll on GitHub pages due to custom plugins.
-There's a little bit more complexity necessary to build the site with these plugins, but all of the scripts are provided so it's actually quite easy in the long run.
+There's a little bit more complexity around building the site with these plugins, but all of the scripts are provided so it's actually quite easy in the long run to build and deploy to GitHub Pages or another hosting service.

 Check out these sites: